2017-usfca-biol-395/ifinney-week05-homework-QC-and-BLAST/README.md

 fastqc data/raw_data/*.fastq --outdir=output/fastqc
 ```

 11. Add code to trim the sequences based on their quality scores.
 This set of parameters trims leading or trailing Ns, discards any sequences below a length of 150 base pairs, and uses a sliding window average method to cut off reads when the base score drops below 25.
 You will need to adjust the following command to do the trimming in a for loop.
+Don't forget to make the output directory before running this.

 ```
 # Info on the Trimmomatic tool available here: http://www.usadellab.org/cms/index.php?page=trimmomatic